hyperledger/firefly/docs/overview/supernode_concept.md

 FireFly is not another blockchain implementation, rather it is a pluggable API Orchestration and Data layer, integrating into all of the different types of decentralized technologies that exist in Web3:

-- Public Blockchains, Layer 2 scaling solutions, Side chains & App chains
+- Public Blockchains, Layer 2 scaling solutions, Side chains, and App chains
 - Permissioned Blockchains and Distributed Ledger Technologies (DLTs)
 - Decentralized storage solutions
 - Token ecosystems and standards